Wall Insulation Guide

 What is Wall Insulation?

-Wall insulation stores heat inside the walls and bounces heat back into the room, which helps to keep the room warmer for longer.
+Wall insulation reduces heat loss through the walls, which helps to keep the room warmer for longer.
 This allows you to save on your energy bills and helps to prevent draughts from coming in through the walls.

-Insulating materials are installed between the layers of bricks within the wall.
+Insulating materials are installed between the inner and outer leaves of the wall.
 There are many benefits to installing wall insulation, and you'll notice a difference right away.
 Many new homes are built with cavity wall insulation already installed.

 Types of Wall Insulation